Pest ProblemsAnt Control Cost in UK: What Are the Prices and Methods?

 How to Get Rid of Ants in the Kitchen

 While ant infestations are a common problem for house owners, many people will tell you that high-storey flats have also become a victim to their colonies.
-In order to understand why this is happening to you, try to understand the ants themselves.
+To understand why this is happening to you, try to understand the ants themselves.

 Like any other living being, ants are attracted to food.
 That’s why the most common place to spot them on your property would be the kitchen.
 Dried food in open packages in the cabinets is the easiest way to attract ants.
-Same goes for food crumbs on the floor and table tops.
+The same goes for food crumbs on the floor and tabletops.
 And if there is a bowl of uneaten cat or dog food – that’s an open invitation.

-The one thing ants are most attracted to is sugar.
-Especially in the summer.
-It makes sense since most creatures on this planet are attracted to the biggest source of energy.
-Artificial sweeteners are not the same as sugar, but they’re close enough to attract ants as well.
+The one thing ants are most attracted to is sugar – especially in the summer.
+It makes sense since most creatures on this planet are attracted to the biggest energy source.
+Artificial sweeteners are not the same as sugar but are also close enough to attract ants.

-Like any other animal, ants also need a water source near their colony, in order to prolong their stay.
+Like any other animal, ants also need a water source near their colony to prolong their stay.
 Unlike some other types of insects, ants don’t need puddles of water to survive, as they get most of their daily amount from food.
 But some species are additionally attracted to damp wood materials.

 There are a few common species of ants that plague the lives of UK homeowners.

 The pharaoh ant is a species found in every corner of the world.
-They are a huge indoor pest, which is especially interested in sterile places like hospitals.
-Their colony is polygynous, meaning they have more than one queen per colony, which, for a close observer, could be interesting if he or she were into investigating their caste interactions.
+They are a huge indoor pest, which is especially interesting in sterile places like hospitals.
+Their colony is polygynous, meaning they have more than one queen per colony.
+For a close observer, it could be interesting if he or she were to investigate their caste interactions.
 Buildings with central heating are ants’ most common choice of habitat.

 The pavement ant is most common in Europe.
-The name comes from the fact that the colonies make their homes in pavements.
-Pavement ants are considered hostile, as they pick fights and attack other ant colonies.
-It’s not unusual from a human standpoint to notice thousands of ants, dead on the sidewalk, or even witness a huge battle.
-Little kids like to additionally stomp on them, which in the end leaves no winner.
+The name comes from the fact that the colonies make their homes on pavements.
+Pavement ants are considered hostile, picking fights and attacking other ant colonies.
+It’s not unusual from a human standpoint to notice thousands of ants dead on the sidewalk or even witness a huge battle.
+Little kids also like to stomp on them, ultimately leaving no winner.
 Cruel world.

-Once you know you have an infestation, there are two important things you should learn: how to get rid of ants and how to deter ants from coming close.
-There are effective methods of how to achieve both and this way, ensure that your house is ant free, without the help of professional pest controllers.
+Once you know you have an infestation, you should learn two important things: how to get rid of ants and how to deter ants from coming back.
+There are effective methods of how to achieve both, and this way, ensure that your house is ant-free.

 In any case, you can follow the general steps below: